 However, IRR may not accurately reflect how much income the property generates each year.

 5. Targeted Investor Equity Multiple:

 Equity multiple measures the total cash distributions that an investor receives divided by the total initial equity investment.

 However, it is noteworthy that riskier investments provide higher returns as opposed to safer, less risky investments that target low returns.

-In a nutshell, the investors seeking a future-proof and reliable method must focus on creating multiple avenues of passive income in real estate.
-Traditional methods like leasing of commercial real estate, single-family rentals, and others to alternative investments like crowdfunding and REITs, real estate offers several opportunities to an investor to utilize for generating passive income and building long-term wealth.
+In a nutshell, investors seeking a future-proof and reliable method must focus on creating multiple avenues of passive income in real estate.
+Traditional methods like leasing commercial real estate, single-family rentals, and others to alternative investments like crowdfunding and REITs, real estate offers several opportunities for an investor to utilize for generating passive income and building long-term wealth.